25 celebrities whose stars were defaced on Hollywood's 'Walk of Fame'

-Pre-Election Donald Trump
+Pre-election Donald Trump

-The star of Donald Trump has been vandalized so frequently that the current U.S. president holds the top two spots.
+The star of Donald Trump has been vandalized so frequently that the former U.S. president holds the top two spots.
 Trump earned his star in 2007 for his reality show "The Apprentice.”
 In July of 2016, street artist Plastic Jesus built a miniature border wall around the star, complete with tiny barbed wire.
 The following September, the star was vandalized with graffiti, which was then crossed out.
 After the infamous "Access Hollywood" tape was released in October 2016, his star was crushed with a sledgehammer.
 In response to the constant attacks, the star was protected with plywood through the 2016 election.
 The plywood itself was vandalized nevertheless.

 President Donald Trump

-Donald Trump’s damaged star was replaced after the 2016 election.
+Trump’s damaged star was replaced after the 2016 election.
 In December of 2016, protesters laid down surrounding the star, holding signs.
-Prior to President Trump’s inauguration, the star was vandalized with message-bearing stickers.
+Prior to the former president's inauguration, the star was vandalized with message-bearing stickers.
 In May 2017, someone placed a golden toilet inscribed with the message “Take a Trump” on the president’s star.
 The following month, stickers were again used to deface it.
 In July 2018, someone destroyed the star with a pickaxe.
 In August 2018, the West Hollywood City Council called on The City of Los Angeles and The Hollywood Chamber of Commerce to remove the star.
 It remained in place, and in September 2018, a street artist placed the star behind bars.